dawnlarsson/micro/README.md

 near zero memory cost, near zero CPU cost. and ZERO entirely for dom elements.

+> [!IMPORTANT]
-## Beta status
+> ### Beta status
-This is currently my state of the art research on web reactivity, this could serve as a building block for other frameworks
+> This is currently my state of the art research on web reactivity,
+> this could serve as a building block for other frameworks
+>

-but the core of the reactive/event system is done,
+> but the core of the reactive/event system is done,
+>

-V3 beta is currently harder to use, I want a more intuitive developer experience and API refinements, but this should be the MIN / MAX for size and speed.
-(To my current knowledge)
+> V3 beta is currently harder to use, I want a more intuitive developer experience and API refinements,
+> but this **should be the MIN / MAX for size and speed.** (To my current knowledge)

 ## V2 -> V3
 V3 Events core is 177 bytes